mstaniak/autoEDA-resources/README.md

 # autoEDA-resources

-A list of software related to automatic Exploratory Data Analysis
+A list of software and papers related to automated Exploratory Data Analysis, including

+   - fast data exploration and visualization,
+   - augmented analytics,
+   - visualization recommendation and other tools that speed up data exploration (visual exploration in particular).

 ## R packages